-The Company has no significant long-term liabilities.
+The Company has no significant long-term financial liabilities other than the provision for site reclamation and restoration for which deposits have been made with the relevant governmental agency.
 All other contractually obligated cash flows are payable within the next fiscal year.